 Train from Amsterdam to Bloemendaal – Bus to Bloemendaal-aan-zee

 There is a direct train running from Amsterdam Centraal to Bloemendaal station every 20 minutes.
 The train usually leaves from Platform 1 (going in direction Uitgeest) and the journey takes around 23 mintes.
 Bloemendaal is the next stop after Haarlem Centraal.
 If you are travelling to the beach, then the best is to disembark at Haarlem Centraal, and then take Bus 81 (as it’s too far to walk to the beach – 5km – unless you have all day and fancy hiking through the dunes in the Kennemer National Park).

 Train from Haarlem to Bloemendaal

 A direct train leavs from Haarlem to Bloemendaal every 30 minutes and usually leaves from Platform 6 (going in direction Uitgeest).
-The journey takes around 3 minutes as Bloemendaal is the next stop.
-From station it is a lovely 5-minute walk to the village centre.
+The journey takes around 3 minutes as it is the first stop from Haarlem Centraal.
+From the station it is a lovely 5-minute walk to the village centre through tree-lined streets.